-The 140~deg$^2$ eFEDS field was uniformly scanned during the Performance Verification phase resulting in a nominal exposure of about 2.3 ks (un-vignetted) over the field, similar in depth to the one that will be reached in 4 years in equatorial fields in the eROSITA All-sky survey. eFEDS, currently the largest contiguous X-ray survey at this depth, has been designed to demonstrate the unique survey science capabilities of eROSITA. eFEDS will enable calibration of key mass scaling-relations, combining X-ray properties with weak lensing masses of detected groups and clusters obtained from the HSC on the Subaru telescope. eFEDS observations will enable eROSITA to test the projections for cosmological parameters in the all sky survey.
+The 140~deg$^2$ eFEDS field was uniformly scanned during the Performance Verification phase resulting in a nominal exposure of about 2.3 ks (unvignetted) over the field, which is similar in depth to the final exposure that will be reached in 4 years in equatorial fields in the eROSITA All-sky survey. eFEDS, currently the largest contiguous X-ray survey at this depth, has been designed to demonstrate the unique survey science capabilities of eROSITA. eFEDS will enable calibration of key mass scaling relations, combining X-ray properties with weak lensing masses of detected groups and clusters obtained from the HSC on the Subaru telescope. eFEDS observations will enable eROSITA to test the projections for cosmological parameters in the all-sky survey.

-The eFEDS data were acquired by eROSITA over 4 days, between November 4$^{\rm th}$ and 7$^{\rm th}$ 2019.
-These data have been processed by the eROSITA Standard Analysis Software System (eSASS, Brunner et al. in prep.).
+The eFEDS data were acquired by eROSITA over 4 days, between November 4$^{\rm }$ and 7$^{\rm }$ 2019.
+These data were processed by the eROSITA Standard Analysis Software System (eSASS, Brunner et al. in prep.).
 The eSASS pipeline produces calibrated event lists for each eROSITA telescope module (TM) by applying pattern recognition and energy calibration, accompanied by the determination of good time intervals, dead times, corrupted events and frames, and bad pixels.
 Using star-tracker and gyro data, celestial coordinates are assigned to each reconstructed X-ray photon.
-After this step, photons can be projected onto the sky so images and exposure maps can be produced.
-In this work, we select all valid pixel patterns, i.e. single, double, triple, and quadruple events, but use only photons which were detected at off-axis angles $<=~$30 arcmin (i.e. we remove photons in the corners of the square CCDs where the vignetting and PSF calibration is currently less accurate).
+After this step, photons can be projected onto the sky so that images and exposure maps can be produced.
+In this work, we select all valid pixel patterns, that is, single, double, triple, and quadruple events, but only use photons detected at off-axis angles $<=~$30 arcmin (i.e., we remove photons in the corners of the square CCDs where the vignetting and PSF calibration is currently less accurate).